-Whether you are on Twitter, Facebook or YouTube, you need to stay active.
+Whether you’re on Twitter, Facebook or YouTube, you need to stay active.
 Adding one tweet per week will never make you an influencer because influencers give their fans something to follow.
 By sticking to your area of knowledge such as content marketing, social media or SEO, you will acquire followers who are waiting for your updates.
 Becoming an influencer takes time and effort on your part.

 Spotlight on active influencer Ed Leake who consistently tweets about SEO, digital and marketing and has acquired a cult following.

 #2 Build Relationships

-You may think that when you are an influencer, you don’t need relationships because you will just have followers.
+You may think when you’re an influencer, you don’t need relationships because you will have followers.
 Think again.
 Building relationships, giving credit for the work of others, meeting your fans, answering questions and participating in round table debates are all part of it.
 If you don’t enjoy being sociable, interacting and participating in discussions then you won’t enjoy being an influencer.
 Simple.

 #3 Produce Great Content

 To be a great influencer you have to produce great content.
 This doesn’t mean that you can’t retweet other people’s ideas or curate popular discussions, but you still have to have your own content and promote it to your followers.
-This means regular blogging, guest posts, videos, social posts, podcasts or seminars.
+This means regular blogging, guest posts, videos, social posts, podcasts or webinars.
 Great influencers often collaborate with one another to produce the ultimate article or ebook.
 You can also set up a sponsorship deal with a large company that might pay you to produce content that advertises them.
 This might mean travelling around the world if you’re a travel influencer (and might even mean you get private jets from somewhere like Jettly paid for by your sponsor), or it might mean being taken to restaurants if you’re a food influencer.
 The more places you go and things you do, the better and more varied your content will be.
 This is awesome, as you are still clearly identifying your brand, your niche and your thoughts but will probably reach a greater audience.